Deous/VSC-Guide-for-esp32/README.md

 ## CMake

-To use CMake environment your project must contain just like make files - CMakeLists.txt Usually contains f.ex. below lines (in project directory)
+To use CMake environment your project must contain just like Make files - CMakeLists.txt (in project directory)

+It usually contains f.ex. below lines

 ```
 set(MAIN_SRCS